Sub Total

 Summary

-If you don’t want to compromise on visuals, your best bet is to upgrade to a custom-designed gaming laptop like the HP OMEN or HP Victus.
+If you do not want to compromise on visuals and performance, the best path forward is a dedicated gaming laptop like the HP OMEN or Victus.

 About the Author